 - Boler Mountain policies, procedures and practices pertaining to providing accessible customer service to customers with disabilities

-Training will be provided to new employees of Boler Mountain.
+Training will be provided to new and returning employees of Boler Mountain.

 Revised training will be provided in the event of changes to legislation, procedures and/or practices.